 Who

-The Near-Numbers instructional video series introduces the basic near-numbers: finite, infinite, and constant.
-These objects will allow us to much more precisely discuss and explore the core concepts of calculus.
+The YouTube Near-number instructional videos introduce the basic near-numbers: finite, infinite, and constant.
+These objects will allow you to much more precisely discuss and explore the core concepts of calculus.

 This is the definition of a derivative.
 Without limits, it would be very difficult to truly talk about rate of change.
-Therefore I say unto you, Calculus is impossible to do without knowing how to do limits.5
+Therefore I say unto you, calculus is impossible to do without knowing how to do limits.
+[5]

 What